fyodorio/ng-hotrod/README.md

 * [hygen](https://www.hygen.io/) for code scaffolding

 #### Scripts
-* `yarn install` or `npm install` - install all the dependencies
+* `npm install` - install all the dependencies
-* `yarn start` or `npm start` - serve with hot reload at `localhost:1234`
+* `npm start` - serve with hot reload at `localhost:1234`
-* `yarn build` or `npm run build` - build bundled version in `dist` folder
+* `npm run build` - build bundled version in `dist` folder
-* `yarn deploy` or `npm run deploy` - deploy bundled version from `dist` folder to repository's github page specified in package.json
+* `npm run deploy` - deploy bundled version from `dist` folder to repository's github page specified in package.json
-* `yarn eslint` or `npm run eslint` - lint code in `app` folder by ESLint with included config
+* `npm run eslint` - lint code in `app` folder by ESLint with included config
-* `yarn format` or `npm run format` - format code with Prettier
+* `npm run format` - format code with Prettier
-* `yarn generate component new --name new-component-name --path relative/path/inside/of/src/app/folder` - generate folder with default component code files
+* `npx hygen component new --name new-component --path relative/path/inside/of/src/app/folder` - generate folder with default component code files
-* `yarn generate service new --name new-service-name --path relative/path/inside/of/src/app/folder` - generate folder with default service code files
+* `npx hygen service new --name new-service --path relative/path/inside/of/src/app/folder` - generate folder with default service code files

 #### Contributing
 Thank you for your interest in contributing to ng-hotrod!
 There are many ways to contribute to this project.
 Get started [here](https://github.com/loenko/ng-hotrod/blob/master/.github/CONTRIBUTING.md).